On Adversarial Robustness: A Neural Architecture Search perspective: Analysis and Results

-For the second experiment, we randomly sample cells from the DARTS search space to build small models (please refer to Figure \ref{comparison} for a diagrammatic representation of this procedure).
+For the second experiment, we randomly sample cells from the DARTS search space to build small models (please refer to Figure~\ref{comparison} that illustrates this procedure).
 After training these models independently, we ensemble the outputs of all these models using a simple linear network.
-This linear model consists of 2 linear layers with Batch-norm and one fully connected layer towards the end for outputting logits based on the number of classes in the dataset.
+This linear model consists of 2 linear layers with batch normalization and one fully connected classifier layer towards the end that outputs logits based on the number of classes in the dataset.
 This linear model is just fine-tuned for two epochs.
 Entire ensemble is treated as one single-network when generating the adversarial examples.
 To make a fair comparison, we ensure that the ensemble as a whole has the same number of cells as the standard DARTS networks.
 Since the procedure uses randomly sampled architectures, we run the entire sample-train-ensemble procedure four times and report the mean value in Table \ref{comparedarts}.
-Since this is an expensive procedure computationally, due to the randomness involved, we restrict our experiments to the CIFAR-10 dataset and DARTS search space.
+Due to the randomness involved, this is a computationally expensive procedure.
+Therefore, we restrict our experiments to CIFAR-10 dataset and DARTS search space.

 Surprisingly this simple ensemble of randomly sampled architectures can improve the PGD accuracy of DARTS based models by nearly 12\% and can decrease the variance by $\sim$10\%.
-Now, this leads to two interesting conclusions; (1) Learning to build a simple network to combine the outputs of randomly sampled architectures can give clean accuracy with adversarial robustness as an add-on.
+Now, this leads to the following interesting conclusions: (1) Learning to build a simple network to combine the outputs of randomly sampled architectures can give clean accuracy with adversarial robustness as an add-on.
 In this case, we used a simple linear model; replacing this with a searched NAS based architecture can improve the results further.
 (2) Using NAS to search for an ensemble of architectures can be a potential way to achieve adversarial robustness as an add-on to SoTA clean accuracy.
 In this case, the NAS objective should be modified to find small models that can complement each other.
 We plan to explore this in our future work.
 (3) Both random and ensemble-based topologies are able to provide significantly better adversarial robustness than existing NAS algorithms.
 This suggests that the search space itself is not the source of vulnerability.
 Rather, we need better search algorithms, potentially ensemble-based, that can leverage the same search space to build architectures that are inherently more robust even without any explicit adversarial training.